-ADVANCED PLACEMENT PHYSICS 1 & 2 (Previously B) (Offered 9, 10, 11, 12.
+ADVANCED PLACEMENT PHYSICS 2 (Previously B) (Offered 10, 11, 12.
 One year.
 Prerequisites: B in Algebra II Honors or Geometry Honors and teacher recommendation.)
-College Board approved physics course covering Newtonian mechanics, fluid mechanics and thermal physics, electricity and magnetism, waves and optics, and nuclear physics.
-This course is equivalent to a first-year, non-calculus- based college physics course.
-Prepares students for the AP Physics 1 examination.
+College Board approved physics course covering Thermal physics, electricity and magnetism, waves and optics, and modern physics.
+This course is equivalent to a first-year, algebra-based college physics course.
+Prepares students for the AP Physics 2 examination.
 Projects and lab activities are integral to this course.

 ADVANCED PLACEMENT PHYSICS C (Offered 11, 12.
 One year.
-Prerequisites: Calculus AB or Co-requisite Calculus BC.)
+Prerequisites: Physics 1 and Calculus AB or Co-requisite Calculus BC in place of previous Calculus AB.)
 College Board approved calculus-based physics course covering Newtonian mechanics, electricity and magnetism.
 This course is equivalent to a first-year, calculus- based college physics course and is intended for students interested in engineering or the physical sciences.
-Prepares students for the AP Physics C examination.
+Prepares students for both AP Physics C examinations.
 Projects and lab activities are integral to this course.